5 Studies that Support Using Blue Light Therapy for Eczema

 At 6 months in, the scores improved by 54%.
 The subjects spontaneously lowered the amount of steroid they used to reduce symptoms.

-There was an 80% reduction in atopic dermatitis symptoms in the treated children, while the controls had no change.
+The treated children’s atopic dermatitis symptoms were reduced by 80%, while the controls had no change.

-Study #4: The Blue Light for Jaundice Halted Eczema Too Study
+Study #4: Jaundice Light Also Halted Eczema Symptoms

 They correlated the children’s eczema outcomes to the age of 5 years old.